PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 - PowerCommandsConfiguration.yaml **file**
 - Configuration **Directory**

-Take note that the PowerCommandsConfiguration.cs class contains some custom configuration belonging to an example, you could delete all that (leave the class empty) and the **FavoriteConfiguration.cs** class.
+Take note that the PowerCommandsConfiguration.cs class contains some custom configuration belonging to an example, you could delete all that (leave the class empty) and the **FavoriteConfiguration.cs** class, you should also remove the corresponding configuration in the yaml file.

+**Heads up!** If something is wrong in the file a default instanse will be used and a default.yaml file will be created in the application root directory.
+You could use that to correct the problem of the yaml structure.

+Safest in the beginning is to just let it be and things will run smootly, when you are feeling brave later on, then you could start removing unnecessary things.

 ### Add this project references for the Bootstrap project file.
 Adjust the paths if you are using at diffrent structure of your solution.
-(If so maybe mor practical to include them using the Visual Studio IDE)
+(If so maybe more practical to include them using the Visual Studio IDE)
 ```
 <ItemGroup>
     <ProjectReference Include="..\Core\PainKiller.PowerCommands.Configuration\PainKiller.PowerCommands.Configuration.csproj" />